Logarithmic Donaldson-Thomas theory: First examples

 We maintain the notation from the previous example, and consider subschemes in the curve class $\varphi_v$, but we increase the Euler characteristic by $1$.
-Geometrically, we consider the class of a one-parameter subgroup together with a fat point.
-As the additional point may wander the target, the space of relative ideal sheaves includes expansions caused by the presence of the fat point on the boundary $D$.
+Geometrically, we consider the class of a one-parameter subgroup together with an embedded point.
+As the additional point may wander the target, the space of relative ideal sheaves includes expansions caused by the presence of the additional point on the boundary $D$.
 The relevant $1$-complexes are therefore translates of the line $\ell$ together with an additional point, which can lie anywhere in $N_\RR$, and whose presence introduces a vertex.

 The space of expansions can be constructed as follows.
 Let $S_v$ be the toric fan associated to the Chow quotient $X/\!/\mathbb G_m$ as above and let $U$ be the universal orbit of the Chow quotient.
 The latter is a refinement of $\Sigma_X$.
 The product fan $\Sigma_U\times S_v$ can be viewed as a moduli space of pairs $(p,\ell)$ where, as above, $\ell$ is a parallel translate of $\ell_v$ and $p$ is a point in $\Sigma_U$.
 Consider the incidence locus